ewd-richtofen/VerySimpleFilesSync-PY/README.md

 # Very Simple Files Sync in Python
-<i>Warning</i>
+<i>Warning!!!</i>

-This programs for now can only serve sftp as server side!!!
+This programs for now, Only can serve sftp as server side!!!

 # How to use